 - Covers the support you need to participate, but generally does not cover the cost of the actual activity (the actual activity may be funded in the category 'Increased Social & Community Participation (Category 9)').

-- So for instance, tickets for concerts or sport events will generally not be covered, but you could use your funds for a support worker to help you attend these events (including the entry costs for the support worker).
+- So for instance, tickets for concerts or sport events will generally not be covered, but you could use your funds for a support worker to help you attend these events.

 This funding is for more significant, ‘one off’ items that you need to support you in your daily life.
 These supports are not flexible, so you can't move budget from one category to another.
 You must use the funds for the products that were agreed upon in your planning meeting.
 Generally these items will cost more than $1500 and you will need a quote to be approved by the NDIA before you can purchase them.